George Murray (junior)

 As the century came to a close, in 1899, 1900 and 1901, George Murray and family are still living at 294 Ellen.
-The family at 294 Ellen consisted of : (parents) George and Elizabeth, son George, Agnes, Jessie, Robertson, Maggie (Margaret), and Mary U. The father, George was still a teamster in 1899, becoming a labourer in 1900, and a dairy man in 1901.
-Their son, George, is not listed in 1899 but in 1900 he has changed jobs to become a tinner for W.W.
-Cross and continued to live with his parents at 294 Ellen.
-Their son, George, remained unmarried, living with his parents throughout their lives.
+The family at 294 Ellen consisted of : (parents) George and Elizabeth, son George, and daughters Agnes, Jessie, Robertson, Maggie (Margaret), and Mary U. The father, George was still a teamster in 1899, becoming a labourer in 1900, and a dairy man in 1901.
+Their son, George, is not listed in 1899 but in 1900 his occupation is listed as a tinner (tinsmith) for W.W.
+Cross and he continued to live with his parents at 294 Ellen.
+Son George remained unmarried, living with his parents throughout their lives.

-George's occupation is unknown in 1902, but in 1903, George, now a milkman (milk delivery by horse drawn wagon), and Elizabeth, with son George (the tinsmith) and daughters Agnes, Jessie, Robertson, Margaret, and Mary moved to 262 Nora Street.
+The father George's occupation is unknown in 1902, but in 1903, now a milkman (milk delivery by horse drawn wagon), he and Elizabeth, with son George (the tinsmith) and daughters Agnes, Jessie, Robertson, Margaret, and Mary moved to 262 Nora Street.
 They lived there in 1904.

 Margaret married Hugh Campbell Anderson and moved out of 701 Banning, possibly in 1923.
 Mary married Charles Nicholson Hendry and moved out of 701 Banning, possibly in 1924.
 George (the father), Elizabeth, and their son George continued living at 701 Banning until the end of their days.
 Elizabeth passed away September 12, 1938.
 George (the father) passed away less than a year later on April 23, 1939.
 Their son George passed away on October 10, 1949.

-George rode his bicycle well into his 80's.
+George Murray rode his bicycle well into his 80's.
 George would ride his bike from 701 Banning over to Norwood to visit his son John who lived at 210 Horace Street, at that time.
 He loved to play the fiddle and was a good tap dancer.
-He is remembered as being always cheery.
+Occasionally, George (who was my maternal great-great-grandfather) would walk across the field (there were few houses then) from 701 Banning to 1040 Garfield to enjoy playing the fiddle while Georgina Cruickshank (who was my paternal Granny) played the piano.
+George is remembered as being always cheery.
 He wrote poetry which is still in the family today.
 He liked to have a little smoke down the basement.
 Another family story says that he also worked for Hutchings Harness Company, which is yet to be confirmed.